spiffe/spiffe-csi/README.md

 ## Reporting a Vulnerability

-If you've found a vulnerability please let us know at security@spiffe.io.
-We'll send a confirmation email both to acknowledge the report, and additionally when we've identified the issue positively or negatively.
+Vulnerabilities can be reported by sending an email to security@spiffe.io.
+A confirmation email will be sent to acknowledge the report within 72 hours.
+A second acknowledgement will be sent within 7 days when the vulnerability has been positively or negatively confirmed.